HocheggerLab/coding-club/240311_session03/instructions.md

 ### 1. Git commands

 This week's git session is on branching.
-This one of the most powerful features of git that is used for collaborations to avoid conflicts when several people work on teh same document.
+This one of the most powerful features of git that is used for collaborations to avoid conflicts when several people work on the same document.
 The idea is that there is one main branch that contains the latest fully functional code.
 When you clone code, like for example the if_analysis package and you want to experiment with it and add features its generally a good idea to generate your own local branch that you work with.
 Once you have established a new function or chaged a function to improve its features you can merge these changes back to main, once you are sure they work.
 Today you wil generate a branch of the if_analysis package that you will use for your own work. cd into the if_analysis folder